-Let us say that we want to see some application of surface tension as a very simple case.
-To do that we will take an example when there is a capillary tube which is small in radius it is dipped into a larger volume of fluid and let us say that this was the initial level of the fluid and now once this capillary is introduced this fluid is expected to either rise or fall and we will see that what dictates that it should rise or fall.
+To do that we will take an example when there is a capillary tube which is small in radius.
+It is dipped into larger volume of fluid, and let us say that this was the initial level of the fluid.
+And now once this capillary is introduced this fluid is expected to either rise or fall and we will see that what dictates that it should rise or fall.

-To understand that let us assume that the fluid is rising over the capillary if it rises over the capillary then what dictates its rising and to what extent it should rise let us try to make an estimate of that first question should come that why it should rise or why it should fall when there is a fluid it is a collection of molecules after all and these molecules are subjected to various interactions one type of interaction is the intermolecular forces of attraction between the similar types of molecules which are like so called cohesive forces the other one is the intermolecular forces of force of interaction between the molecules of the fluid and the molecules of the; at the boundary.
-So, when you have that type of interaction that is known as adhesion.
-So, it is between 2 different types of entities now if the adhesion wins over the cohesion then the; that means, the surface at the end has the net attraction towards the fluid and it likes the fluid.
+To understand that let us assume that the fluid is rising over the capillary.
+If it rises over the capillary then what dictates its rising and to what extent it should rise, let us try to make an estimate of that.
+First question should come that why it should rise or why it should fall.
+When there is a fluid it is a collection of molecules after all and these molecules are subjected to various interactions.

+One type of interaction is the inter-molecular forces of attraction between the similar types of molecules which are like so called cohesive forces.
+The other one is the, inter molecular force of interaction between the molecules of the fluid and the molecules at the boundary.
+So, when you have that type of interaction that is known as adhesion, so it is between two different types of entities.

+Now, if the adhesion wins over the cohesion then that means, the surface at the end has a net attraction towards the fluid and it likes the fluid.
 Earlier we used a terminology called as hydrophilic material.
-So, such types of substrates which like water or called as hydrophilic ones a better terminology would be waiting because when we say hydro it means water so to say, but it may be any other fluid also.
-So, better we say those are weighting surfaces.
-So, the surfaces which wants to be weight with the fluid that is there let us say that there is a weighting fluid and it has formed a meniscus like this; this meniscus can be of a very complicated shape, but let us just for sake of simplicity assume that it is a part of hemisphere or like it is a hemispherical cap, so to say.
+So, such types of substrates which like water are called as hydrophilic ones.
+A better terminology would be wetting because when we say hydro it means water, but it may be any other fluid also.
+So, better we say that those are wetting surfaces.

+Let us say that there is a wetting fluid and it has formed a meniscus like this.
+This meniscus can be of a very complicated shape, but let us just for sake of simplicity.
+Assume that it is a part of a hemisphere or like it is a hemispherical cap so to say.
+Now, if you try to identify that what are the various forces which are related to the development of this meniscus.

-Now if you try to identify that; what are the various forces, which are related to the development of these meniscus?
-We have discussed about this earlier.
-So, just if we reiterate that if we have a meniscus like this loosely speaking there will be a force because of surface tension which is acting over the periphery there is a pressure acting from this side there is a pressure acting from the other side the bottom side and it is basically filled with the same fluid which is also there in the reservoir.
-So, if we say that at the top there is some gas or vapor and at the bottom there is a liquid then let us say this is P liquid and let us say this is P gas so, which one will be greater here P liquid or P gas in this configuration.
+We have discussed about this earlier, so just if we reiterate that if we have a meniscus like this loosely speaking there will be a force because of surface tension which acting over the periphery there is a pressure acting from this side, there is a pressure acting from the other side the bottom side.
+And it is basically filled with the same fluid which is also there in the reservoir.
+So, if we say that at the top there is some gas or vapour, and at the bottom there is a liquid then let us say this is $P_1$ and let us say this is $P_g$ .
+So, which one will be greater here $P_1$ or $P_g$ in this configuration?